cralonsobcn/cralonsobcn/README.md

 # About Me

-I'm Cristian, a Junior Google Cloud Engineer with Kubernetes and GCP certifications who possesses a strong background in technical escalations.
+I'm Cristian, a Junior Cloud/Software Engineer with Kubernetes and GCP certifications who possesses a strong background in technical escalations.
 I'm transitioning into a hands-on technical role by specializing in cloud infrastructure, networking and container orchestration.

 Every new tool, discipline or technology I learn is put to the test in my virtualized environments or personal K8s homelab.